Using the RDKit in a C++ program

 Boost::timer)

-This tells cmake to find the RDKit and boost installs (which “just works” since cmake, boost, and the RDKit were all installed from conda), defines the executable I want to create, and then lists the RDKit and boost libraries I use.
+This tells cmake to find the RDKit and boost builds we have installed (which “just works” since cmake, boost, and the RDKit were all installed from conda), defines the executable I want to create, and then lists the RDKit and boost libraries I use.
 And that is pretty much that.

 Now I create a build dir, run cmake